deckhouse/virtualization/docs/USER_GUIDE.md

 In the web interface, the toggle is called **Change memory without reboot** and is located in the same place, in the **Experimental features** block of the module settings.

-When the feature is enabled, the new [`.spec.memory.size`](cr.html#virtualmachine-v1alpha2-spec-memory-size) value is greater than the current one, and the machine allows migration, the module applies the change by live migration.
+When the feature is enabled, the new [`.spec.memory.size`](cr.html#virtualmachine-v1alpha2-spec-memory-size) value is greater than the current one, and the machine allows migration, DP applies the change by live migration.
 A restart is required if the memory is reduced, if the original size is less than 1 GiB, or if the machine can't be migrated.
 Without a restart, memory grows up to 256 GiB, the ceiling built into the machine configuration at first start.

 {{< tabs name="vm-memory-change" >}}

 {{% tab name="Using the CLI" %}}

+Set the new memory size:

 ```bash
 d8 k patch vm linux-vm --type merge -p '{"spec":{"memory":{"size":"4Gi"}}}'